ilyasbilgihan/knitting/readme.md

 # Thread Knitting<br>
 A simple algorithm which transforms images to knitted threads.

-Note: You might need to change [the code line](https://github.com/ilyasbilgihan/knitting/blob/7065955f11fcd4975836b79253cd15ffbe4402ee/main.js#L65) with proper values for your source image if you not use square images.
+- Note 1: You might need to change [the code line](https://github.com/ilyasbilgihan/knitting/blob/7065955f11fcd4975836b79253cd15ffbe4402ee/main.js#L65) with proper values for your source image if you not use square images.

+- Note 2: When the process finished, you will get an array that shows which pin you must continue and another array that shows i<sup>th</sup> vector's color on the console screen.
+You can manage these data (export them into your computer or wathever you want).

 ## Usage